The AI race: 7 countries to watch out for

 AI is set to transform the world beyond recognition.
-In fact, it’s already doing so.
+With ChatGPT being the fastest-growing application in history, with 100 million monthly users in January 2024, the new era of AI has begun.
 These are the countries at the forefront of the AI revolution.

 Companies to watch: